ngrok/ngrok-docs/docs/integrations/brex/webhooks.md

 1. Brex API responds with HTTP status 200 and a JSON containing the `"secret": "<webhook_secret>"` attribute/value pair.

 1. Restart your ngrok agent by running the command, replacing `{webhook_secret}` with the value of the **secret** attribute you received before:

+    ```bash
-    `ngrok http 3000 --verify-webhook BREX --verify-webhook-secret {webhook_secret}`
+    ngrok http 3000 --verify-webhook BREX --verify-webhook-secret {webhook_secret}
+    ```

 1. Access the [Brex Dashboard](https://dashboard.brex.com), sign in using your Brex account, and create a new user.
 See [Run Webhooks with Brex and ngrok](#run-webhook).

     Verify that your local application receives the request and logs information to the terminal after you create the new user and the invitation is accepted.